-Choosing a color is occasionally frustrating but an efficient technique for improving your performance.
+Choosing a color is occasionally frustrating, but an efficient technique for improving your performance.

 Choosing Crankbait Fishing Gear

-We like 5.5:1 gear ratio or lower is ideal for all cranking because it forces anglers to fish slower.
+We like a 5.5:1 gear ratio or lower is ideal for all cranking because it forces anglers to fish slower.

-It also allows for more incredible speed during reentry of your next cast.
-Your crankbait rod length must provide you enough leverage for more casting distance and to help you reach the maximum dive depth possible.
+It also allows for more incredible speed during the reentry of your next cast.
+Your crankbait rod length must provide enough leverage for more casting distance and to help you reach the maximum dive depth possible.

-Most of your modern crankbaits rods have slow and soft tips on the rod to let fish have the chance to inhale the bait before feeling you on the other end.
+Most of your modern crankbait rods have slow and soft tips on the rod to let fish have the chance to inhale the bait before feeling you on the other end.
 However, one of the biggest No, No in cranking is using to stiff of a rod.

 Quick Navigation to Size of Lure